Opportunity Funds Program Scholars do not receive a scholarship from EducationUSA to study in the U.S. The scholar must

 No, we prefer the May/June WAEC result and will consider only those results.

-Opportunity Funds Program Scholars will join their counterparts to form a network of OFP scholars in Nigeria and around the world.
-We encourage scholars to stay in touch, meet and exchange ideas with their peers and connect via social media.
+Opportunity Funds Program Scholars will join their counterparts to form a network of OFP scholars in Nigeria and

 Yes you may.
 However, kindly review the eligibility requirements to ensure that you are still eligible and you can present a stronger application next time.